PhD (University of Pennsylvania)

 Bio and Research

 Seth Bernard has taught at the University of Toronto since 2014.
 He holds a BA in Classics from Amherst College and a PhD in Ancient History from the University of Pennsylvania.
 He has been a Regular Member of the American School for Classical Studies at Athens and a Rome Prize Fellow of the American Academy in Rome.
 His research focuses broadly on the social and economic history of Rome and Italy, and particularly of the Republican period.
-As an ancient historian, he works with all available material and is open to both traditional text- and document-based approaches as well as the incorporation of archaeological or scientific data into historical narratives.
+As an ancient historian, he works with all available material and is open to both traditional text- and document-based approaches as well as to the incorporation of archaeological or scientific data into historical narratives.
 Such interests have led him to publish on topics as diverse as the early history of Roman coinage to the isotopic signature of stone from Rome’s first marble temples.
-He has just completed a monograph on architectural production and the developing structures of labor in the Mid-Republican city of Rome (396 – 168 BCE), and he has completed a draft of a new book on non-written forms of historical culture in early Italy.
+His 2018 monograph on architectural production and the developing structures of labor in the Mid-Republican city of Rome (396 – 168 BCE), and he has completed a draft of a new book on non-written forms of historical culture in early Italy.
 Other current publication projects include two papers on themes of connectivity in Iron Age Italy and Mid-Republican Rome, a co-edited volume on new approaches to the Mid-Republic, a study of food and caloric energy in the Roman building industry, and a collaborative workshop and project to investigate the climate background of the Roman conquest of Italy.